worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-02-code-smells.md

 No single definitive list of smells

 Notes: Conventions have appeared over the years.
-  You will recognise some of them.
+  You may recognise some of them.

 ---

 ## Today…

 Explore *some* smells

----

-## Codebase

-Refactoring codebase called ‘Trivia’

-Notes: Used in ‘Legacy Code Retreat’ workshops

 ---